How to Stop Loyalty Program Fraud in 9 Simple Steps in 2023?

 3. Reward engagement and purchases, not invites

 If a referral program is part of your loyalty program, you need to be cautious.
 Referral fraud is common and prevention is essential.
 For fraudsters, inviting themselves multiple times to a loyalty program is almost effortless.
 Do you want to reward it?
 Of course not.
 To avoid referral fraud, you need to define clear rules for a successful referral.
 For example, the referee can only receive his or her reward, after the new customer makes a minimal purchase.
-You can find more information about how to build a fraud-free referral program here.

 4. Verify email addresses